 A core diversified portfolio of 30-50 Australian companies, this fund is managed by the same highly experienced portfolio manager since 2003.
 The fund has the highest possible ratings from professional research house Morningstar.1

 Providing access to 80-120 of the best ideas from around the world, this core international holding has a long track record of over 20 years.
 The manager mainly focuses on finding global companies with sustainable pricing power.

 Providing access to 80-120 of the best ideas from around the world, this core international holding has a long proven investment process.
 Returns in AUD are substantially hedged against currency fluctuations.

 Participate in the growth potential of some of the world’s fastest growing economies.
 Access a prudent investment approach that aims to provide investors with attractive returns over time, while minimising any loss of capital.

 Tap into some of the best picks of Asian equities and access the compelling growth opportunities across this diverse region.
 This fund has a strong fourteen-year track record backed with Fidelity’s 50 years’ doing business in the region.

 Access the China growth story through this diversified fund, with access to the domestic China A share market.
-This fund has a fifteen-year track record backed by the Portfolio Manager’s over 20 years’ experience investing in China.
+This fund has a sixteen-year track record backed by the Portfolio Manager’s over 20 years’ experience investing in China.

 Tap into one of the world's fastest growing economies through this risk-aware fund, playing to the theme that India’s rising incomes and growing middle class are boosting spending and creating investment opportunities.